Shavlik Technologies: Acquisition History

-VMware's interest in vGo as well as the virtual infrastructure patching capabilities within Protect led to its acquisition of Shavlik Technologies in May 2011.
+VMware's interest in VMware Go as well as the virtual infrastructure patching capabilities within Protect led to its acquisition of Shavlik Technologies in May 2011.
 The terms of the acquisition were not publicly disclosed.

 In January 2013, VMware announced its intent to "sharpen its focus" on the software-defined data center and hybrid cloud services.
 As part of this realignment, VMware sought to sell off products that weren't contributing to its core business such as its SlideRocket presentation software and other "non-key cloud and virtualization technologies."
 The Shavlik product line found itself on that list.

 In April 2013, LANDesk Software purchased the Shavlik business unit and all rights to the Shavlik products from VMware.
 At the same time LANDesk announced a partnership which added VMware to LANDesk's list of Alliance Partners.
 Shavlik's move to LANDesk triggered new investment in Shavlik Patch for Microsoft System Center (formerly SCUPdates) as well as other products that enhance the experience for companies using SCCM.

 In early 2017, Clearlake Capital acquired LANDesk and Shavlik, along with Heat Software, Appsense and Wavelink; the combined company uses a new corporate name and product brand, Ivanti.